So you like stories, hm..?

 You need to know at one glance what the scene you are writing is all about, how it begins, how it ends, what you need to include, what its purpose is for the plot, and so on… That’s what your tabled outline is for!

-A tabular outline could look like this (as seen in my Plottinator course that will launch in a couple of weeks):
+A tabular outline could look like this, as seen in my Plottinator course (you can find it on the “Products & Coaching” page):

 Some very useful columns you can include are (again):